johnlobster/tpcrisis/docs/DESIGN_NOTES.md

 ```
 Use github settings to enable github pages and set to gh-pages branch

+Issues

-github pages doesn't quite work right for routing, it starts at
+1 github pages doesn't quite work right for routing, it starts at
 ```
 /tpcrisis
 ```
 so the first thing the user sees is the 404 page.
 After that it routes ok as it is going through `react-router`, not the browser

+2 `index.html` loads files from `/static`, would need to change to `/tpcrisis/static`
+Don't seem to have this problem on mobile ...